+He struggled to get into the end zone, but free safety Les O'Hara made an excellent tackle to stop him at the one.
 "That was a dig route with one man under the coverage," Graham explained.
-"I knew I had a man on my hip and I to be the shude him and get open. just had to elude him and get open.
+"I knew I had a man on my hip and I just had to elude him and get open.
 Once I shook him and got open, Greg saw me.
 I thought I was in the end zone, but the safety came up and made a good hit."